statamic/docs/content/collections/tags/nav-breadcrumbs.md

 title: "Nav:Breadcrumbs"
 parent_tag: ed746608-87f9-448f-bf57-051da132fef7
 intro: >
-  Breadcrumbs are a common form of site navigation designed to give the user context with hierarchy in mind.
+  Breadcrumbs are a common form of site navigation designed to give the user a view of where the current page is in the parent/child hierarchy.
 Much like the crumbs left by a certain little German boy — they lead from wherever you are, all the way back home.
 description: Display breadcrumb-style navigation links to your current page.
 parameters:
   -